Long Live the King!

 • Go to our kids’ (and now, grand-kids’) stuff.
 (Again, thank you, Tom Scheuerman)

-• Just show up.
+• Just show up and be present.
 (Thank you, Young Life)

 • Lead from a servant’s perspective.
 (Thank you, Robert Greenleaf)

-• Focus on a few things, and do a few things well.
+• Focus on a few things.
+In a similar vein, do a few things well.

 • Likewise, focus on a few people – The “Jesus way” (He poured most of his effort into a few – Peter, James, John, Mary, Martha).